recoveryhub/2021-wanderers/Source/Draft/MJ_TW_006.md

 Ramiki ceased his singing.
 His heart was freed, and he felt relief and escape, and a cheerful largeness of mood.
 The anger against Halmis was fallen.
 There even stole again over his being a fondness for that prophetess.
 The energy that had boiled within, thick and murky red, had been beautifully worked off by the late improvisation.
 Diffused and expanded through quite vast ranges, it was no longer an aching and concentrated desire to pay Halmis back and to make evident his own superiority.
 He became conscious of a tranquillity, of something like vision above vision....
 Through this pushed suddenly up, for all the world like a lily in a pond, a willingness, a desire, that Halmis should keep the red band upon her forehead, that she should go, if she would, like a young man, walking alone!
 But he had made it too late for that!

 The people of the river-plain thought it best that women should break no more tabus....

+## Footnotes

+[^1]: Chapter VI appears to be set in the later Iron Age.
+People have a defining mythos that carries their history.
+[^2]: Coign of vantage: an advantageous position.
+[^3]: Tow: a bundle of untwisted fibers that are easily ignited.
+[^4]: Tabu: alternate spelling of taboo.
+The OED definition includes this statement: “prohibited to a particular class (esp. to women).”